Tornhoof/SpanJson/README.md

 ## ASP.NET Core 6.0+ Formatter ##
-You can enable SpanJson as the default JSON formatter in ASP.NET Core 6.0+ by using the Nuget package [SpanJson.AspNetCore.Formatter](https://www.nuget.org/packages/SpanJson.AspNetCore.Formatter).
+You can enable ``SpanJson`` as the default JSON formatter in ASP.NET Core 6.0+ by using the NuGet package [SpanJson.AspNetCore.Formatter](https://www.nuget.org/packages/SpanJson.AspNetCore.Formatter).
 To enable it, add one of the following extension methods to the ``AddMvc()`` call in ``ConfigureServices``
-* AddSpanJson for a resolver with ASP.NET Core 6.0 defaults: IncludeNull, CamelCase, Integer Enums
+- ``AddSpanJson`` for a resolver with ASP.NET Core 6.0 defaults: IncludeNull, CamelCase, Integer Enums
-* AddSpanJsonCustom for a custom resolver (one of the default resolvers or custom)
+- ``AddSpanJsonCustom`` for a custom resolver (one of the default resolvers or custom)

 ```csharp
 // This method gets called by the runtime.
 Use this method to add services to the container.